 Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance wherein certain types of expenditures are not allowable or are limited as to reimbursement.

 Note 3 - Indirect Cost Rate

-The Baldwin County Board of Education has elected not to use the 10-percent de minimis indirect cost rate as allowed in the Uniform Guidance; instead, the Baldwin County Board of Education is using an indirect cost rate approved by the State of Alabama Department of Education.
+The Baldwin County Board of Education has elected not to use the 10-percent de minimis indirect cost rate as allowed in the Uniform Guidance.

 Additional Information